Thursday Nov, 20 – Sunday, Nov. 23, 2025

 The retreat workshop will focus on Spontaneous Curves: blocks with curves without templates or patterns.
 Throughout the retreat, you will learn how to sew your own curve blocks and, with the time and space provided, explore the myriad of ways to arrange curved blocks for unique creations.
 Some familiarity with quilting/sewing basics is helpful, but all student levels are welcome.

-SCHEDULE (Still being finalized)
+SCHEDULE (Being finalized)

 Sunday, 11/23/25 8am-9am Breakfast.
-9:30-11:30 Your choice!
+9:30am-11:30am Your choice!
 Sew and share or walk the grounds to take in a breath of fresh air before checkout at noon.
+Noon: After checkout, enjoy more time exploring Bolinas or the Point Reyes National Seashore.

 MATERIALS LIST